syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ### Customizing the clipboard text

-By default, when you perform the cut or copy operation, the clipboard text will be included with prompt and literals along with your input value.
+By default, when you perform cut or copy operation, the clipboard text will be included with prompt and literals along with your input value.
 You can modify this and allow the clipboard to hold the value with or without prompt and literals by setting the [CutCopyMaskFormat](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormMaskedEditTextItem~CutCopyMaskFormat.html) property of the DataFormMaskedEditTextItem.

 {% tabs %}
 {% highlight c# %}